 It important to know the daycare’s policies in order to know if you agree.
 What kind of discipline do they use?
 Do they require the children to be immunized?
 Do they allow kids to come while they are sick?
 Do they have a room where you can breastfeed your baby on your lunch break?
 Most daycare’s have manuals available that you can peruse to gather this information.

 Our two favorite daycare’s during our decision process both came heavily recommended from friends.
 Talk to people you know (Friends, co-workers, neighbors, members of your church congregation) and see where they take their kids.
 Talking to friends and other individuals that you trust can get you information that isn’t available in a manual or on a website.

 How do the staff look?
 Do they look clean and kind?
 How are the staff treating the children when you look around?
-I had someone tell me once that when they were searching for a daycare for their baby, they saw a staff member cramming a baby into a chair.
+I had someone tell me that when they were searching for a daycare for their baby, they saw a staff member cramming a baby into a chair.
 She said the baby was screaming, and the staff just kept attempting to shove them in the chair.
 I shudder when I think about this, because if this is happening when people are touring, imagine what is happening when no one is watching?
 Staff ratios are important to ask about as well.
-Each state has their own laws on ratios, but they are generally very minimal so it is important to know the daycare’s ratios.
+Each state has their own laws on ratios, but they are generally very minimal so it is important to know the daycare’s ratios for each age group.

 There are always exceptions to this, but be careful with going with the best bargain.
 Quality care is expensive.
 Again there are exceptions, but in the world of child care, you generally get what you pay for.
 A lot of parents (who are the second income of their household) have to consider what amount of their paycheck is going to childcare, and if it is worth it to them to continue to work.
 Most states have programs that help low income parents pay for childcare, so that is worth looking into if you are in that situation.
 (Note: If you live in Idaho, here is the link for information on ICCP)